Mictronics/readsb/README.md

 * Additional row color alert in case of interesting aircraft (requires special database).
 * Detailed aircraft model in selected block (requires special database).
 * Additional special squawks used in Germany.
 (Rettungshubschrauber, Bundespolizei etc.)
+* Additional aircraft operator database.
+Aircraft operator will be shown in selected block and as flight ident tooltip in table.

 It is designed to build as a Debian package.